Sashulik/Detroit-Autonomous-Vehicle-Group/README.md

 ```
     python rc_control_test.py

+```
+#### For linux:
-    For linux you must give permissions to the serial ports first.
-Insturctions below:
+You must give permissions to the serial ports first.
+See insturctions below:
 Step 1: Determine com port (ls /dev/tty* with USB plugged in; then unplug the USB and re-run the code.
 This will show you which port is turning on and off and that is the port you need to connect to.
 Most likely it will be /dev/ttyACM0)
-     Step 2: Run the following command - "sudo chmod 666 /dev/ttyACM0" (this should be the com port)
+Step 2: Run the following command - "sudo chmod 666 /dev/ttyACM0" (ttyACM0 should be the com port or replace this with whatever your machine responds with)

-```

 If only one com port is available, it will be automatically seleted.
 If there are more than one available, you will be prompted to select the appropriate one.

 2. A pygame window should appear.
 In order to steer with the keyboard, the pygame window must be in the forefront.
 Only the arrow keys work.
 You should hear relays clicking when working properly.